 Instructional Computing ensures access to computer technologies for students and instructors in the learning environment.
-Currently, accessibility is primarily provided in 92 different classroom and computer lab facilities throughout the District comprising over 2,000 instructional computers, serving a combined total of over 120 software titles and access to the Internet.
-Additionally, seven of these facilities have scheduled open lab hours when students and faculty can drop in to work on school related projects, including the ability to run the specialized software required by different curricula.
-There is currently drop-in computer access available for students among these labs from 8:00 A.M. -7:00 P.M.
-Monday through Thursday and 8:00 A.M. to 12:00 P.M. on Friday.
-Different locations have different hours that are posted on the Campus Computer Labs Schedule available online each semester.
+Currently, accessibility is primarily provided in 50 different classroom and computer lab facilities throughout the District comprising over 4,000 instructional computers, serving a combined total of over 120 software titles and access to the Internet.
+Additionally, Seven of these facilities have scheduled open lab hours when students and faculty can drop in to work on school related projects, including the ability to run the specialized software required by different curricula.